Project #1411

 Abstract

 Evaluates anaerobic membrane bioreactor (AnMBR) technology as a low energy alternative of conventional activated sludge (CAS) wastewater treatment for reuse.
 Results from bench-scale operation (U4R08) indicate that anaerobic membrane bioreactors can achieve direct discharge limits and the report includes a life cycle evaluation which shows that AnMBR can serve as the core technology in water reuse schemes with a potential for economic and environmental benefits compared with conventional activated sludge processes.
-This was a cooperative project co-funded by WERF and the WateReuse Research Foundation.
-70 pages.
-Online PDF.
-(2013)
+Research partner: Bureau of Reclamation.
+Published by the WateReuse Research Foundation in 2013.